-- 6. When disclosing credit risk exposures, an ADI also must separately disclose its New Zealand exposures. - 7.
-An ADI must use the default rate consistent with that used to estimate probability of default under APS 113, rather than as defined under the BCBS Standard. - 8.
-A reference to 'specific provisions' in the BCBS Standard means 'provisions held against non-performing exposures, or performing exposures that represent identified losses'. - 9.
-A reference to 'general provisions' in the BCBS Standard means 'provisions held against performing exposures that represent a purely forward-looking amount for future losses that are presently unidentified'. - 10.
-When completing templates and tables relating to credit risk, an ADI must use equivalent terminology relevant for the APRA framework, including: - (a) 'non-performing exposures' as defined in Prudential Standard APS 220 Credit Risk Management (APS 220) rather than 'defaulted exposures'; and
+- 15. An ADI must use the default rate consistent with that used to estimate probability of default under APS 113, rather than as defined under the BCBS Standard. - 16.
+A reference to 'specific provisions' in the BCBS Standard means 'provisions held against non-performing exposures, or performing exposures that represent identified losses'. - 17.
+A reference to 'general provisions' in the BCBS Standard means 'provisions held against performing exposures that represent a purely forward-looking amount for future losses that are presently unidentified'. - 18.
+Provisions under the ECL accounting method referred to in the BCBS Standard must receive the following treatment for disclosures purposes: - (a) 12-month ECL Stage 1 provisions would be treated as general provisions; - (b) ECL Stage 2 provisions would be treated as specific provisions where these provisions do not represent a purely forward-looking amount for future losses that are presently unidentified.
+If some Stage 2 loans do represent a purely forward-looking amount for future losses that are presently unidentified, they would be treated as general provisions; and